miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 rational_as_dict.create_rational
 ```

+The _____main_____ guard
+prevents code from executing when module is imported
 ```
 __main__ -> the module used to start the python program MAIN GUARD in python
 ```

+"Private functions"
+prefix
-If we don't want our function to be accessed by other modules (kind of private, good practice not to use):
+If we don't want our function to be accessed by other modules (kind of private, good practice not to use)
 ```
 def _super_secret_function():
 # those functions won't be visible in the documentation or in the generic import